 Communicating in Crete

 While you might be super excited about your future trip to Crete, you may also find yourself a little bit nervous because of the language barrier.
-And it is totally normal knowing that you are going to a new country with a different cultural mindset, language, and traditions.
+And it is normal knowing that you are going to a new country with a different cultural mindset, language, and traditions.
 Especially if your destination is an island!

 There’s no need to worry much!